crnsingi/landing-page-react/README.md

-A simple landing page - first designed in figma and then coded in React.
-Hope you like it.
+A Restauramt landing page - coded in React..